mojio/mojio-developer-cms/cms/PUSHBasics/template.md

 ### Getting Started ###

 The push APIs are separate from the standard REST API.
-Instead all requests should be sent to https://push.moj.io/.
+Instead all requests should be sent to `https://push.moj.io/`.
 All requests will require a valid Authorization header bearer token (see [Authorization](#/content/cms.GettingStarted.4-Authorization)).

 Visit the Push API [documentation](#/rest-list/PUSH/Configurations) to play around with the API.

 ### Creating an Observer ###

-To create or update an observer perform a PUT request to https://push.moj.io/v2/{resource}/{key}
+To create or update an observer, do a `PUT` request to `https://push.moj.io/v2/{resource}/{key}`.
+Except for a unique key, no fields are required to create an observer.
+However, without any conditions, the observer will be triggered on ALL updates.

 #### Example Request ####
 ```